binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The benefits far outweigh any risks here.

-Using a system like Stealth as your file integrity checker that resides on a server(s) [somewhere else](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth-what-i-like) that run against the target server, means an attacker will very often not realise that they are under observation if they can not see the observer running on the machine that they are on.
+Using a system like Stealth as your file integrity checker that resides on a server(s) [somewhere else](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth-what-i-like) that runs against the target server, means an attacker will very often not realise that they are under observation if they can not see the observer running on the machine that they have access to.

-This sort of strategy provides a false sense of self security for the attacker.
-In a way a similar concept to the honey pot.
+This sort of strategy provides a false sense of security for the attacker.
+In a way it's a similar concept to a honey pot.
 They may know about a tool operating on the server they are on and even have disabled it, but if you keep the defence in depth mentality, there is no reason that you can not have the upper hand without the attacker being aware of it.

 You can also take things further with honey pits and mirages, these are modules in code that actively produce answers designed to confuse and confound poking and prodding attackers.
 This can create perfect ambush and burn up the attackers time.
 Attackers have budgets too.
 The longer it takes an attacker to compromise your system(s), the more likely they are to start making mistakes and get caught.